meroton/git-toprepo/README.md

 ## Git configuration

-A strong recommendation is to keep the same branch names the same in all involved repositories.
-The fetch code will work with any branch names, but it quickly becomes very confusing which branch is which, and the regular git push syntax with the remote branch does not work well with different branches in different submodules.
+A strong recommendation is to use the same branch names in all involved repositories.
+The fetch code will work with any branch names, but it quickly becomes very confusing which branch is which, and `git-toprepo push` currently assume that the same branch name is used in all repositories.
+If you do have a mix of branch names, use `git-toprepo push --dry-run` and push manually to the correct branches.

 ### Gerrit Code Review

 The following steps are required to operate a git-toprepo emulated monorepo.

-* Create a toprepo: with the example name "my-only-toprepo".
+* Create a toprepo, in the example called "my-only-toprepo".
 * Enable [`config.submitWholeTopic`] to allow [submitting changes across repositories by using topics].
 * Updating the project configuration, e.g. in